gaojunbin/Graduation_Project_lidar/README.md

 Then about Host computer, here called Livox Viewer, it is easy to use because of Visualization.
 As far as I am concerned, I use it at Linux, such as ubuntu16.04 or others.
 After you download the Livox Viewer, at the Viewer root directory, open the terminal.
 Then run the ```.sh``` document.
 You can see the software interface.
 Of cause, it can also run at Windows.
 About how to use the software, please reference the document you download or search it on baidu.
 I believe it is so easy.
 In our project, we usually use it to intuitively see the figures the lidar gets, what's more, we can set the control modles by it easily.
 When we want to get data set from SDK, we should first use the Viewer to see and choose the correct area.

 Finally about the Livox SDK, this is written with C language, and made by cmake.
-If you first use cmake, please install cmake and learn some basic skills using cmake.
+If you first use cmake, please install cmake and learn some basic skills about using cmake.
+Here is a web you can see to learn. [click me to learn cmake]()
+The cloud-data-copy codes is in the c document ```mylidar/main.c```, and its makefile is also in the same directory.
+I will upload the whole SDK project to github.
+You can download it directly.
+You can also copy the mylidar directory to your computer's SDK projects, but don't forget add the root makefile.txt needed information.
+About the the specific content of main.c, I will decribe in the SDK project.

++ some pyhon files to deal with the data sets
+++ about images